bbenedict/bbenedict/2023-100days-coding.md

 ## day 1

 I reviewed the code of the unified completion function and began to map out my plan.
-I decided I would need paths that connect nodes, and each node would need a config to speak with the LLM.
+I decided I would need paths that connect steps, and each step would need a config to speak with the LLM.
 Made a copy of the project and started re-factoring.

 ## day 2